Our response to the coronavirus pandemic

 Our forestry operations

 We're continuing with our harvesting operations to assist the supply of wood products.
-Helping to sustain essential services in the health, food and energy sectors.

 Felling licence applications and Environment Impact Screening

 We are processing felling licence applications and Environment Impact Screening Requests as normal.
 We aim to complete these in the standard timescales.
-If there are delays with your application we will keep you informed and may request additional time to make our determination.
+If there are delays with your application, we will keep you informed and may request additional time to make our determination.

-We are not carrying out site visits for these applications unless there is an essential reason i.e. a significant environmental concern.
-If a site visit is required, we will follow the Government guidance on social distancing.
-We would not expect to meet site managers, but we will contact them in advance to ensure we can conduct it safely.
+We will follow government guidance when carrying out site visits.
+We would not normally expect to meet site managers, but we will contact you in advance to ensure we can conduct it safely.